XDjackieXD/OpenRadio/README.md

 # OpenRadio
-A Little OpenComputers addon which adds laser links and (planned) satelites with radios, antennas and other high frequency stuff :3
+A Little OpenComputers addon which adds laser links and (planned) satellites with radios, antennas and other high frequency stuff :3

 ## Current status
 * Lasers check if they have an opponent via regular entities (currently visible for debugging.
 1 entity per second).